El Mouled Gingerbread Cookies

-- In another bowl beat the butter with the sugar, molasses, and one egg until well combined.
+- In another bowl mix the wet ingredients: beat the butter with the sugar, molasses, and one egg until well combined.

 - Dust your working surface, your rolling pin and cookie cutters with a little flour.
 Roll out the dough until it's 4- 5 mm thick.
 Use the cookie cutters to cut out the cookie shapes and arrange them on the baking tray (about 3 cm apart).